The Art Law Review: Germany

 However, even today it is not at all impossible to successfully reclaim looted art, especially if the current holder is a public museum.

-This is because after the Washington Conference, a 'common declaration of the federal government and the states to find and restitute Nazi-looted art' was signed and ever since it has served as 'soft law', according to which German museums have to respect the Washington Principles15 by way of 'self-obligation'.16
+This is because after the Washington Conference, a 'common declaration of the federal government and the states to find and restitute Nazi-looted art' was signed and ever since it has served as 'soft law', according to which German museums have to respect the Washington Principles16 by way of 'self-obligation'.17

 Many restitutions from public museums to heirs of Holocaust victims take place on this basis every year.

 - In January 2020, the Prussian Cultural Heritage Foundation returned a painting by Hans Baldung Grien to the heirs of the painter Hans Purrmann, who was persecuted by the Nazi regime as a 'degenerate' artist and was therefore forced to sell the painting because of his difficult financial situation in 1937.18 In April 2021, the Bavarian State Painting Collections returned a late medieval wooden panel to the heirs of A S Drey, a Jewish businessman and art collector who, in preparation for 'Aryanisation', had to sell the panel as part of paying back high tax debts in 1935 and 1936.19

-If a matter regarding Nazi-looted art cannot be settled between the parties (e.g., between a museum and claiming heirs), there is in place a possibility for alternative dispute resolution:
+If a matter regarding Nazi-looted art cannot be settled between the parties (e.g., between a museum and claiming heirs), there is a possibility for alternative dispute resolution to take place.

-As an example of how this works, the Commission this year recommended that the Bavarian State Painting Collection restitute a painting by Jacob Ochtervelt24 but also stated that the Collection was due to receive half of the purchase price if the painting were sold by the heirs in the 10 years following restitution.
+As an example of how this works, in 2020 the Commission recommended that the Bavarian State Painting Collections restitute a painting by Jacob Ochtervelt25 but also stated that the Collection was due to receive half of the purchase price if the painting were sold by the heirs in the 10 years following restitution.
 Although the heirs had no legal claim to repossess the painting, the Commission recommended restitution, taking into account all the facts of the specific case along with moral and ethical considerations.
 However, the requirement to keep the painting for 10 years is an unusual restriction and this case was the first time such a restriction has been imposed on claimants.